Utah Scientific Announces Router Control Apps for Mobile Devices

 Using the RCP-3a Ethernet protocol, the apps connect to a router controller to download the router's source and destination lists, then place the sources and destinations on buttons on the GUI.
 The apps will work with any single-level router up to 144 x 144 in size as long as the system controller is able to support RCP-3a communications ("E" model controllers).

-Utah Scientific will demonstrate the new router control apps at the 2013 NAB Show in booth No. N4607.
+Utah Scientific will demonstrate the new router control apps at the 2013 NAB Show in booth N4607.
+More information on Utah Scientific products can be found at www.utahscientific.com.

 The latest product and technology information